James Dean: Personal life

 Screenwriter William Bast was one of Dean's closest friends, a fact acknowledged by Dean's family.
 According to Bast, he was Dean's roommate at UCLA and later in New York, and knew Dean throughout the last five years of his life.
 While at UCLA, Dean dated Beverly Wills, an actress with CBS, and Jeanette Lewis, a classmate.
 Bast and Dean often double-dated with them.
 Wills began dating Dean alone, later telling Bast, "Bill, there's something we have to tell you.
 It's Jimmy and me.
 I mean, we're in love."
 They broke up after Dean "exploded" when another man asked her to dance while they were at a function.
 Bast, who was also Dean's first biographer, would not confirm whether he and Dean had a sexual relationship until 2006.
 In his book Surviving James Dean, Bast was more open about the nature of his relationship with Dean, writing that they had been lovers one night while staying at a hotel in Borrego Springs.
-In his book, Bast also described the difficult circumstances of their involvement.

-In 1996, actress Liz Sheridan detailed her relationship with Dean in New York in 1952, saying it was "just kind of magical.
-It was the first love for both of us."
-Sheridan published her memoir, Dizzy & Jimmy: My Life with James Dean; A Love Story, in 2000.
+In 1996, actress Liz Sheridan detailed her relationship with Dean in New York in 1952, saying it was "just kind of magical".
+"It was the first love for both of us."
 While living in New York, Dean was introduced to actress Barbara Glenn by their mutual friend Martin Landau.
 They dated for two years, often breaking up and getting back together.
 In 2011, their love letters were sold at auction for $36,000.

 Early in Dean's career, after Dean signed his contract with Warner Brothers, the studio's public relations department began generating stories about Dean's liaisons with a variety of young actresses who were mostly drawn from the clientele of Dean's Hollywood agent, Dick Clayton.
 Studio press releases also grouped Dean together with two other actors, Rock Hudson and Tab Hunter, identifying each of the men as an 'eligible bachelor' who had not yet found the time to commit to a single woman: "They say their film rehearsals are in conflict with their marriage rehearsals."